tianjianl/JamSTGCN/README.md

 I think the [self-distillation methods](https://arxiv.org/abs/1905.08094) has their potential in imporving long term prediction by first allowing the teacher method to learn historic patterns to make a raw prediction of whether a road segment is jammed or not, then the student model utilizes graph structured data to use the nearby traffic conditions to make a more educated guess of the future jam status.

-Also [pretraining techniques](https://cs.stanford.edu/people/jure/pubs/pretrain-iclr20.pdf) also has their potentials in generating spatial-temporal representations for road segements.
+Also [pretraining techniques](https://cs.stanford.edu/people/jure/pubs/pretrain-iclr20.pdf) also has their potentials in generating spatial-temporal representations for road segments.